 The dull morning light meant the original image looked dull.
 A mono conversion and a little work on the computer resulted in a character-packed portrait Canon EOS-1Ds Mark II, 500mm, 1/160sec at f/4, ISO 1600.
 Photo: Will Cheung

-With mono, there are plenty of creative avenues to explore.
-With most of us now capturing digitally, shoot raw and the world is your oyster because you can take any route you want.
-That said, I have not totally bucked convention, and suggest six subjects that work exceptionally well in monochrome, and six that are less successful.
+There are plenty of creative avenues to explore with mono.
+As most of us now capture digitally, shooting raw makes the world your oyster; take any route in it you want.
+That said, I suggest six subjects that work exceptionally well in monochrome, and name six that are less successful.
 Continue reading to discover more.

-Just remember there is no right or wrong.
+Essentially, there is no right or wrong, so don’t be dictated to by convention.
 Choosing to use monochrome is a creative decision.
-If the medium works for you and it suits the pictures you’re taking and your style, don’t worry about convention.
-Then work on developing a style that suits your evolving pictorial approach.
+If the medium works for you, suits the pictures you’re taking and your taste, then work on developing a style that suits your evolving pictorial approach.

 Six subjects that work well in black and white photography